 A third different approach towards the narrated lectures is that for the PGCert Clinical Genetics and Genetic Counselling course, conducted both online and through face-to-face teaching blocks in China.
 The sessions for this course do not include video, as the sessions were designed as an interactive lesson package rather than an online lecture.
 Throughout the package, there are interactive elements such as zooming in on images, test-yourself quizzes and click-to-show information pop-ups.
 There is also an interactive menu on the left-hand side in order for students to navigate through the resource if they wish to review a particular section.

-Not all slides are narrated, but the ones that are have an headphones icon and a transcript icon.
+Not all slides are narrated, but the ones that are have a headphones icon and a transcript icon.
 When the latter is clicked, the transcript of the audio pops up on the side to increase the accessibility of the lecture.
 This can be turned on or off depending on student preference.

 iSpring projects can be exported and embedded in a learning environment like Blackboard or Canvas.